Southwest says it expects normal operations to resume Friday

 "I do think the scale and the growth of the airline got ahead of the tools that we have," he said.
 "No fault of anybody — takes investment — and we'll get all this done."

 Jordan didn't give a timeline or dollar figure for that investment, or explain why the airline had not already done the work.
-But his comments about the airline's archaic crew-scheduling system seemed to foreshadow one of the major causes of the current meltdown — the inability to get pilots and flight attendants in position when there is a disruption to the operation.
+But his comments about Southwest's archaic crew-scheduling system seemed to foreshadow one of the major causes of the current meltdown — the airline's inability to get pilots and flight attendants in position when there is a disruption to the operation.

-"We have a lot of crews moving all over the country," he said then.
+"We have a lot of crews moving all over the country," Jordan said.
 "If they get reassigned — they need to go to a different city or different flight than they thought, or they get reassigned to a new hotel — somebody needs to call them or basically in the airport chase them down and tell them what their re-route looks like.

 Southwest added a page to its website specifically for stranded travelers, and it invited customers to submit receipts for unexpected expenses.
 The airline said it would consider reimbursing "reasonable" expenses for meals, hotel rooms and alternate transportation incurred between Dec.
 24 and Jan.
 2. Consumer advocates criticized the use of the word "reasonable" as too vague.